 Fried wonton – Photo by Scooter Saigon Tour

-2. Vietnamese pancake and beef slice wrapped in wild betel leaf on Su Van Hanh street
+2. Vietnamese pancake and Grilled beef in wild betel leaf on Su Van Hanh Street

 Vietnamese pancake in central style – Photo by Scooter Saigon Tour